EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

 # 2D experimental model

 The 2D experimental model was trained with a spiral trajectory and evaluated on a circular, polynomial, eight and square shaped trajectory.
-The network showed robust performance across these different motion patterns, as shown in the gifs provided.
+The network showed robust performance across these different motion patterns, as shown in the animation provided.

 <table>
   <tr>